-- Use the salary cap calculator for adjusting an FEC to determine the amount of cost share.
+- Use the salary cap calculator for adjusting an FEC to determine the amount of salary over the cap.

-- Use the Adjust/View Cost Share feature in eFECS to set up a short term shift cost share to document the salary cap cost share.
+- Use the Adjust/View Cost Share feature in eFECS to set up a short term shift to change the funding source for the amount of salary over the cap.

 Salary Caps in Calendar and Academic Cycles

 - Academic Cycle: the mandated salary cap which normally changes in January, will automatically be prorated for the autumn/winter cycle (if it's decided otherwise, it will be communicated to campus)

 - If the salary cap changes on January 1 from $190,000 to $195,000, it will be prorated to $192,500.